OktaySavdi/Openshift/README.md

 oc config use-context my-cluster-name            # set the default context to my-cluster-name oc config set-context --current --namespace=MyNS # permanently save the namespace for all subsequent oc commands in that context.

-# Get commands with basic output
-oc get services                          # List all services in the namespace oc get pods --all-namespaces             # List all pods in all namespaces oc get pods -o wide                      # List all pods in the current namespace, with more details oc get deployment my-dep                 # List a particular deployment oc get pods                              # List all pods in the namespace oc get pod my-pod -o yaml                # Get a pod's YAML

 # List Services Sorted by Name
 oc get services --sort-by=.metadata.name